ionberry/cordova-plugin-geolocation-ios9-fix/README.md

+This plugin is a fork of https://github.com/apache/cordova-plugin-geolocation for the purpose of fixing background geolocation issues in iOS9.

 <!--
 # license: Licensed to the Apache Software Foundation (ASF) under one
 #         or more contributor license agreements.
 See the NOTICE file